 Look-alikes: Autumn olive looks similar to the closely related and also invasive Russian olive (E. angustifolia).
 At maturity, autumn olive is smaller than Russian olive and is more frequently multi-stemmed and shrubby.
-The leaves of autumn olive are wider than those of Russian olive, particularly relative to their length.
+The leaves of autumn olive are wider than those of Russian olive relative to their length.
 The scales on the twigs of autumn olive are often distinctly orange or rust colored, while the scales on Russian olive twigs are silver only.
 Finally, the fruits of autumn olive are small and pink to red in color, while the fruits of Russian olive are about twice the size at ½” in length and are yellow-brown in color.
-Autumn olive is also similar to the native silverberry (E. commutata), but silverberry is quite rare in the Great Lakes region and is typically shorter in stature, has rounder, smaller leaves, yellow flowers and silver-green fruits.
+Among native species, Autumn olive is also similar to silverberry (E. commutata), but silverberry is quite rare in the Great Lakes region and is typically shorter in stature, has rounder, smaller leaves, yellow flowers and silver-green fruits.
 It is also similar to buffaloberry species (Shepherdia spp.), but these species have oppositely arranged twigs and leaves while autumn olive’s arrangement is alternate.

 Autumn olive is common throughout the Great Lakes Basin with the exception of northern Minnesota.
 It is reported frequently throughout the U.S. east of the Mississippi River and north of the Florida Panhandle, and in southeastern Ontario.
 In a study of the Midwest and Mid-Atlantic regions of the U.S., the Forest Service found the most frequent and most dense infestations of autumn olive in Illinois, Indiana, Ohio and Pennsylvania – places where use of autumn olive for wildlife forage, erosion control, or mine reclamation had historically been promoted (Kurtz and Hansen 2016).
 USDA reports autumn olive as being hardy to a minimum temperature of -23oF (Zone 4b).